-CoES is honored to be the host campus for the California State University Ethnic Studies Council, an alliance of all ethnic studies-focussed departments, programs and faculty across our 23 campuses.
+CoES is honored to be the host campus for the California State University (CSU) Council on Ethnic Studies (CES), an alliance of all ethnic studies-focussed departments, programs and faculty across our 23 campuses.

 The Council is a collaborative forum for addressing the varied needs on each campus – both those with fully established departments as well as those in the process of developing new ethnic studies programs and curricula.
-Membership is available to all CSU faculty currently teaching in the field ethnic studies.
+Membership is available to all CSU faculty currently teaching in CSU Ethnic Studies departments or units.

 Between the twice-annual meetings, Council business is coordinated by a Steering Committee, currently comprised of the following faculty:

 |Melina Abdullah||Los Angeles|

 For further information on the Council, please contact Kenneth Monteiro, Chair, CSUCES.

 CSUCES IWG Communications Weblink: An excellent resource both for archived important documents particularly related to the implementation of the Weber Bill AB1460, which requires Ethnic Studies in the CSU, and updates on current or upcoming CSUCES actions advancing the implementation process.